michael13Grinder/Jupiter-Blue/wiki.md

 The highest level of understanding derived from the knowledge gained.
 At this stage, the system is capable of accurately recognizing a wide range of gestures using mmW Radar data.
 It can translate these gestures into actions on a computer, such as controlling the mouse cursor or simulating keyboard inputs.
 Additionally, the system can display the recognized gestures as icons on the M5core2 device, providing real-time feedback to the user.
 ## Equipment
 - M5Core2 x 2
-- NRF52840 DK
+- Nucleo-L496ZG
-- mmW Radar
+- mmW Radar (AWR1843)
 - PC Interface
 ## Progress
-- Finish configuring the radar for gesture recognition
+- Finish configuring the radar for gesture recognition (3/5/2024)
-- Start trying the machine learning with the radar
+- Start trying the machine learning with the radar and develop the AI model (7/5/2024)
-- Start coding the M5 Core 2 for timer purpose
+- Start coding the M5 Core 2 for timer purpose (10/5/2024)
+- implement the first method of capturing the data from the mmW radar (14/5/2024)
+- test the first method with AI model (16/5/2024)
+- develop a second method to capture the data from the mmW radar (16/5/2024)
+- test the second method with AI model (17/5/2024)
+- develop and implement the gesture recoginizion on the second M5 Core 2 (14/5/2024)
+- develop and implement the LED with the M5 core 2 timer (18/5/2024)
+- Final testing on all aspects of the project (19/5/2024)

 ### Publish Gesture